-Figure 42: Adjusting the sash roller
+Figure 44: Adjusting the sash roller

-Figure 41: Door spacing adjustment ©George Barnsdale.
+©George Barnsdale.
 All Rights Reserved.
-Please note, due to the continuous development of our timber windows and doors, we reserve website for the most up-to-date specifications.
-For more information please call 01775 823000 email customercare@georgebarnsdale.co.uk or visit www.georgebarnsdale.co.uk
+Please note, due to the continuous development of our timber windows and doors, we reserve the right to make changes to specifications which means that the detail in this brochure may not be entirely current.
+Please check our website for the most up-to-date specifications.

+For more information please

+call 01775 823000

+email customercare@georgebarnsdale.co.uk

+or visit www.georgebarnsdale.co.uk